philipshih/philipshih.github.io/index.md

 # Interests
 My primary research interest is in the development of multimodal clinical decision support systems and image classification tools in medicine.

-I love learning about technology, anthropology, and geopolitics.[Here's](https://www.goodreads.com/user/show/108682054-philip-shih) what I'm currently reading.
+I love learning about technology, anthropology, and geopolitics.
+[Here's](https://www.goodreads.com/user/show/108682054-philip-shih) what I'm currently reading!

-You can find me playing [Forum Mafia](https://www.sc2mafia.com/forum/) or [hiking](https://www.alltrails.com/members/philip-shih-2?ref=header) in San Francisco and the East Bay.